mysociety/fixmystreet/customising/config.md

     <a name="smtp_smarthost"><code>SMTP_SMARTHOST</code></a>
   </dt>
   <dd>
-    The recommended SMTP smarthost is <code>localhost</code>.
-    If you wish to send email through a SMTP server elsewhere, change this setting.
+    The default SMTP smarthost is <code>localhost</code>, a mail server on the same machine you are running FixMyStreet.
+If you wish to send email through a SMTP server elsewhere, change this and the other SMTP settings.
     <div class="more-info">
       <p>Example:</p>
       <ul class="examples">